Baking is one of my favorite pastimes. I enjoy baking cookies, cakes, breads, pies, muffins, cupcakes, and much more.

 - Transfer the mixture onto a clean surface or baking mat.
 Use your hands to knead the mixture until smooth and forms a dough.
 Add a tablespoon of flour if the dough is very sticky.
 (It won't take long to form the dough as the machine has done a decent job.)

-- Transfer the dough into a large greased bowl.
+- Transfer the dough to a large greased bowl.

 - Cover the bowl with cling wrap and set aside in a warm place.
-Let the dough risen or double the size (at least 2 hours).
+Let the dough rise or double in size (at least 2 hours).

 - Poke the dough with a finger to let the air out.

 - Shape the dough: Roll the dough out into a 14×8-inch rectangle.
 Spread the sugar paste on the dough.

 - Use your hand to spread the fruit mixture on the dough evenly.

 - Tightly roll up the dough and cut it into 12 to 14 pieces.
 Place the rolls in a prepared pan.
 Loosely cover the rolls with plastic wrap or a tea towel.
 Let the shaped rolls rise for 1 hour or more.